paulomarruda/CommonDataStructures/README.md

 ```

 # Linear Containers
-The `linear.h` defdines types of linear container data structures.
-It contains type definition and methods for the follwoing data structures:
+The `linear.h` defines types of linear container data structures.
+It contains type definitions and methods for the following data structures:
 - **Vector**
 - **Tuple**
 - **SLList**
 - **Stack**:
 - **Queue**:
-The `linear` API also provides a iterator structure and methods capable of dealing with some of the containers in the `linear` API and the `hash` API.
-The iterable containers are described by the enumerarion
+The `linear` API also provides an iterator structure and methods capable of dealing with some containers in the `linear` API and the `hash` API.
+The following enumeration describes the iterable containers:
 ```c
 enum IterableType{
     VECTOR,